chtompki/aws-nyc-summit-notes-2016/ECSAndDocker/README.md

 __*IAM separation per "task definition."*__ I'm not sure what this neans, but it sounds interesting.
 Task definition can list several containers (i.e. you can do a small constellation of containers in the task definitions). __*Need to find his code here*__

+### Problems with ECS and Docker

+* Docker containers not launching
+* ECS agent not launching
+* Other junk
+* Load balancer isn't as good in the ELB land.
+* Different endpoint for adding things in the cluster.